TrustPoint-Project/trustpoint/docs/source/test_plan/test_cases_sec_req.rst

 Test Idea
 """""""""

-To verify that administrators can configure security levels for different TrustPoint components, we will test the following scenarios:
+To verify that administrators can configure security levels for different Trustpoint components, we will test the following scenarios:

 #.
 Set Security Level for a Component
-    - The admin selects a TrustPoint component.
+    - The admin selects a Trustpoint component.
     - The admin sets the security level to "High".
     - The system successfully applies and saves the security level.